Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/HLS/README.md

 ### make package: Packaging the Design

-With the HLS/DSP outputs created, as well as the new platform, you can now generate the programmable device image (PDI) and a package to be used on an SD card.
-The PDI contains all the executables, bitstreams, and configurations of the device.
+With the HLS/DSP outputs created, and the new platform, you can now generate the programmable device image (PDI) and a package to be used on an SD card.
+The PDI contains all the executables, bitstreams, and device configurations.
 The packaged SD card directory contains everything to boot Linux, the generated applications, and the XCLBIN.

 The command to run this step is as follows (default `TARGET=hw_emu`, `EN_TRACE=0`, `FFT_2D_INSTS=1`, `FFT_2D_DT=0` and  `FFT_2D_PT=2048`):